Jim Belushi: Career

 In 2003, Belushi and Dan Aykroyd released the album Have Love, Will Travel, and participated in an accompanying tour.
 The concert was made available on video on demand by Bob Gold & Associates.

-He also performs at various venues nationwide as Zee Blues in an updated version of The Blues Brothers.
+Belushi also performed at various venues nationwide as Zee Blues in an updated version of The Blues Brothers.
 He released his first book, Real Men Don't Apologize, in May 2006.

 Belushi was a narrator of an NFL offensive linemen commercial.
-Belushi also introduced the starting lineups for the University of Illinois football team during ABC's telecast of the 2008 Rose Bowl.
+He introduced the starting lineups for the University of Illinois football team during ABC's telecast of the 2008 Rose Bowl.

-He appeared in MC Hammer's video "Too Legit to Quit" in 1991 (in the extended full-length version).
 He also hosted a celebration rally for the Chicago Cubs playoff series in Chicago prior to the 2008 World Series.
 Steve Dahl has dubbed him "The Funniest Living Belushi".

 In 2010, Belushi was cast in a pilot for CBS called The Defenders, a series about defense lawyers.
 The one-hour series premiered on September 22, 2010.
 In two episodes in 2011, Belushi was paired with Blues Brothers partner Dan Aykroyd.
 On May 15, 2011, The Defenders was canceled by CBS.
 In 2011, he was cast as corrupt businessman Harry Brock in Born Yesterday, which opened on Broadway in late April.